 |

-Since 2000, the Network has expanded its work to include projects in Indonesia, China and Central America.
+Since 1993, the Network has expanded its work from Mexico to include projects in Bangladesh, Central American, China, the Dominican Republic, Indonesia, and Vietnam.
 Our goal has always been to build the capacity of workers and their organizations to understand occupational health and safety issues and to be able to speak and act in their own name to protect their health and to exercise their rights.
 Our activities have included providing information and trainings to workers, plant-wide health and safety committees, and to community, human rights and professional associations; technical assistance to workers filing complaints under international trade agreements; and technical information for grassroots organizations monitoring the performance of transnational corporations and government health and safety agencies in the global economy.

 The Support Network is not designed to generate, nor is it intended to create, business opportunities for private consultants or other for-profit enterprises.
 On the contrary, Network participants will be donating their time and knowledge pro bono to workers, community organizations and professional associations.